WWW.SARASAUTISMSITE.COM

 When Max says the words get stuck… takes me back to what a neurologist first told us about Sonny.
 "It’s difficult to know just how much he really understands or is capable of learning.
 So, your job is finding a way to get as much information “in” and as much information “out” as you can,” she suggested.

-Aside from the fact that Sonny is non-verbal, and we were told he would never learn anything, this seemed like a daunting task.
-Although the part of his brain dealing with language has never developed, he has communicated with primitive ‘signing’, by dragging us to what he wants, and by using his eyes to stare at objects he wants, or to indicate directions he wants us to go in.
+Aside from the fact that Sonny is non-verbal, and we were told he probably would never learn anything worthwhile.
+Teaching him seemed like a daunting task.
+Although the part of his brain dealing with language has never developed, he has communicated with primitive ‘signing’, and by dragging us to what he wants.
+Or, by using his eyes to stare at objects he wants, or to indicate directions he wants us to go in.
 Over the years, we have found that he is capable of learning and functioning to a higher level than anyone would have first guessed.
+I think it is because he feels safe and loved.

 45% I want to be a voice for every single child who has autism and who cannot speak.
 The kids who can’t speak are just like me.
 We are not like everyone else.